-4. In the Workflow commands drop-down list, select one of the options listed in Table 8 (depending on the action you want to take) and go to the cited page for instructions on completing the option.
+4. In the "Workflow commands" drop-down list, select one of the options listed in Table 9, on page 164 (depending on the action you want to take) and go to the cited page for instructions on completing the option.